fartinmartin/ae-code/README.md

 An Adobe panel providing ~~the most advanced~~ a scripting environment for in-app code editing.

-This is a rip off of [ovid](https://github.com/Inventsable/ovid-editor) by [Tom Scharstein](https://github.com/Inventsable) (even the above description mostly comes from his project 😬).
+This is a rip-off of [ovid](https://github.com/Inventsable/ovid-editor) by [Tom Scharstein](https://github.com/Inventsable) (even the above description mostly comes from his project 😬).
 I made this because I wanted to change the font size of the ovid-editor.
 And then I wanted to learn how it was made!
-I also share Tom's motivation:
+This project share's the same motivations as ovid's:

-> The goal of this panel is to lessen the burden to entry for any one curious about scripting while also providing a sophisticated environment for any one experienced to sandbox snippets within, all with absolutely no setup required.
+> The goal of this panel is to lessen the barriers to entry for any one curious about Adobe scripting, while also providing a sophisticated environment to write code quickly and with absolutely no setup required.

 ## Features